dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1501.md

 Another type of InputBox

-The information presented in this section applies to VBA’s InputBox function.
+The information presented in this section applies to VBA's InputBox function.

 Microsoft seems to love confusion, so you also have access to the InputBox  method , which is a method of the Application object.